 - Financial records that indicate unusual gifts to people influential to the testator

 If you are concerned that your loved one executed a will that includes some unusual gifts or other terms and your goal is to protect your loved one, start gathering some of the key evidence listed above.
 Document your concerns and obtain sound legal advice.
 Texas law requires a person contesting a will to file the lawsuit within certain time parameters, so it is important to be mindful of those statutes of limitation.

 This article provides an outline for the basic steps to understand how to contest a will in Texas.
 An analysis of how Texas will contest law will apply to you is necessary to decide if your attempt to contest a will in Texas is likely to find favor in the courts.
 And be sure to note well the time-limits mentioned above; you may have a valid case, but be denied a hearing if you wait too long.
-If you would like to investigate the matter of a will contest under Texas law further, please do not delay in reaching out to one of our top-rated Texas attorneys who specialize in will disputes for a free 45-minute consultation.
+If you would like to investigate the matter of a will contest under Texas law further, please do not delay in reaching out to one of our top-rated Texas attorneys who specialize in will disputes for a no charge initial phone consultation.
 We are Dallas-based, but serve clients throughout North Texas and from Waco to Abilene to Amarillo to Wichita Falls to East Texas, and everywhere in between.
 Our office is convenient to the North Dallas suburbs such as Plano or Farmers Branch, and people come to us from as far as Mesquite or Irving.